 In winter, Iceland’s days are relatively short so there’s a good chance you’ll find yourself out in the dark most days.
 Having a headlamp or torch makes navigating easier.
 If you’re hoping to encounter the Northern Lights and capture some photos of this incredible natural phenomenon over a dark spot such as Fjallsárlón, a torch will also come in handy for checking the settings on your camera without dazzling anyone else.

 If you’re planning on doing some of your sightseeing as part of an organised bus tour, then bringing headphones means you can enjoy your own soundtrack without spoiling the enjoyment of others.
-Where better than to get acquainted with the music of Laufey, Daði Freyr, Of Mice and Men, Sigur Rós and Björk than in the country of their birth?
+Where better to get acquainted with the music of Laufey, Daði Freyr, Of Mice and Men, Sigur Rós and Björk than in the country of their birth?

 A fold-small shopping bag